volodymyrhudyma/blog/content/blog/2020-05-25-how-to-clone-an-object-in-javascript.md

 `Object.assign(target, ...sources)` accepts 2 parameters:

-* `target` - target object, where to copy
+* `target` - a target object, where to copy
 * `sources` - source objects, what to copy

-Copy one source object into empty target:
+Copy one source object into an empty target:

 ```javascript
 const user = {